tisba/faraday-follow-redirects/README.md

 This gem is based on the deprecated [`FaradayMiddleware::FollowRedirects` (v1.2.0)](https://github.com/lostisland/faraday_middleware/blob/v1.2.0/lib/faraday_middleware/response/follow_redirects.rb).

-We only supports non-EOL versions of Ruby.
+We only support non-EOL versions of Ruby.
 See [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/) for the list of non-EOL Rubies.

 ## Installation